Vollinger0/esm/readme_development.md

 ### WIP

-- [+] refactor configuration once again: put base-config as default-config into the module, and provide an example custom config.
-The game has to do some sanity checks on startup to make sure the required configurations are in place (like installdir, dedicated yaml, etc.) - Or use something more sophisticated, e.g. a proper getter for config properties that retrieve it from custom -> base -> fallback to a default. => use pydantic!

 ### later

 - [ ] refactor purge-tools, make them wipe instead, or make all tools have the option to additionally purge too.